Auctions

 Ghost bidding

-Where sellers and/or auctioneers use fake bidders to place false bids on an auction in an attempt to increase the price of property or goods they are selling.
+Where sellers and/or auctioneers use fake bidders to place false bids at an auction in an attempt to increase the price of property or goods they are selling.
 This is an illegal practice in South Africa.
 This is different to Vendor Bidding.

 Hammer price